ng-flow/ng-flow/docs/local-store.md

 # Separation of concern
-Separation of concern is important, because "use of _State_" is not equal to "managing _State_".
-Therefore the two should be splitted.
+Notice that "use of _State_" is not equal to "managing _State_".
+Therefore the two should be seperated.

  * "use of _State_" is for Component, it will listen to _State_ changes, and for ex. show / hide elements accordingly
  * "managing _State_" is for Service, it will create _State_ and handle _Actions_